Maximvm89/quickAssetLoader/README.md

 <img src="./resource/quickAssetLoader.png" />

-This project is an exercise to explore the auto-completion feature in QT as you are type.
+This project is an exercise to explore the auto-completion feature in QT as you type.
 It is designed to work runtime in Maya for quick loading and reference assets based on a text file that can be potentially be populated by any DB